Our Commitment to Diversity, Equity, and Inclusion

 The Y strengthens communities.
 Lasting personal and social change comes about when we all work together.
 As reported in our Form 990, we proudly provided more than $6.5 million in free and/or subsidized programming and services to thousands of children, individuals, and families across Greater Boston in 2021.
 This critical support was made possible by the enormous generosity of many individuals, funders and organizations.

-- 600 Children learned to swim keeping them safe and confident around our many waterfronts
+- 20,000 Swim lessons provided for youth under 18 to keep them safe and confident around our many waterfronts.

 Learn More about our initiative to make swimming accessible to all.

 A collection of letters from our CEO supporting social justice, human rights and equity for all.